Thymis-io/thymis/docs/src/lib/docs/setting-up-thymis/self-hosted/nixOS.md

 ## Additional Notes

 - Thymis requires sufficient storage space for device images and artifacts, so ensure that your NixOS system has enough disk space allocated.
-- Update your thymis controller regularly to benefit from the latest features and security updates.
+- Update your Thymis controller regularly to benefit from the latest features and security updates.

 See also [Administration](../../reference/administration.md) for more information on how to manage Thymis in a self-hosted environment.